L-T-B/uiuctf/writeups/ponydb-miniaturehorsedb.md

 		            f"'{session['id']}')")

 4.)
 Input validation

+(If error has a value not null the insert query doesn't get executed)

+Same for all other fields...

     name = request.form['name']
 	  if "'" in name: error = 'Name may not contain single quote' if len(name) > 64: error = 'Name too long'

+Except for favortite key/value pair:

+	favorite_key = request.form['favorite_key']
+	if "'" in favorite_key: error = 'Custom favorite name may not contain single quote' if len(favorite_key) > 64: 'Custom favorite name too long'

+	favorite_value = request.form['favorite_value']
+	if "'" in favorite_value: error = 'Custom favorite may not contain single quote' if len(favorite_value) > 64: 'Custom favorite too long'

+They have a small diffrenze they don't define the error variable if the lenght isn't right